 Knowledge of the concepts, methods and techniques of system analysis including information needs analysis, requirements analysis and design alternative analysis.

-Knowledge of the user's and OIS standards and procedures relating to data processing.
+Knowledge of the user's and State standards and procedures relating to data processing.

 Knowledge of the concepts, methods and techniques of system design and specification preparation.